What is gorder?

 To write the results of the analysis in XVG format, add output_xvg: FILE_PATTERN

-to your input YAML file.
+to your configuration YAML file.
 One XVG file will be created for each molecule.
 The name of the molecule will be appended to the end of the file stem.
 For example, if your file pattern is order.xvg

 and the membrane contains POPC, POPE, and POPG lipid molecules, three XVG files will be generated: order_POPC.xvg